Optimal multiple change-point detection for high-dimensional data: Multi-scale change-point detection with sub-Gaussian noise

-\end{itemize} \end{corollary} In the case where all change-points are $\Csto$-high-energy change-points in the sense of \eqref{eq:Energysg}, all change-points are detected, and something similar to \Cref{cor:gaus_hausdorff} holds here, replacing $r_k^*/2$ by $\rg_k - 1$.
-Also, both the Hausdorff distance and the Wasserstein distance, can be bounded as in Equation~\eqref{eq:HandW} - again, replacing $r_k^*/2$ by $\rg_k - 1$.
+where $\rg_k$ is defined in \eqref{eq:rkbarsg}. \end{corollary} In the case where all change-points are $\Csto$-high-energy change-points in the sense of \eqref{eq:Energysg}, all of them are detected, and a result similar to \Cref{cor:gaus_hausdorff} holds here, replacing $r_k^*/2$ by $\rg_k - 1$.
+Also, both the Hausdorff distance and the Wasserstein distance, can be bounded as in Equation~\eqref{eq:HandW} if we replace $r_k^*/2$ by $\rg_k - 1$.

-Again, we could have obtained a similar result (but with different constants) using the dyadic grid $\cG_D$ instead of $\cG_F$.
-To conclude this section, let us compare the conditions \eqref{eq:Energysg} and \eqref{EnergyGauss}.
-Define where we remind that $\lo = \Log{ \frac{n}{r\delta}}$.
+As already stated, we could have obtained a similar result (but with different constants) using the dyadic grid $\cG_D$ instead of $\cG_F$.
+To conclude this section, let us compare the conditions \eqref{eq:Energysg} and \eqref{EnergyGauss} for high-energy.
+Define where we recall that $\lo = \Log{ \frac{n}{r\delta}}$.
 If $\lo\geq p/2$, then $\psi^{(sg)}_{n,r,s}\asymp \lo$.
-In low dimension, the energy threshold for multivariate change-point detection is the same as in the univariate setting, seev\cite{verzelenoptimal_change_point}.
+In low dimension, the energy threshold for multivariate change-point detection is the same as in the univariate setting, see \cite{verzelenoptimal_change_point}.
 If $\lo\leq p/2$, then

 As a consequence, $\psi^{(sg)}_{n,r,s}$ and $\psi^{(g)}_{n,r,s}$ are of the same order of magnitude for all $s$ when $\lo\geq p/2$.
 When $\log(n/r\delta)< p$, they are also of the same order of magnitude except when $s$ is close but smaller than $\sqrt{p\lo}$, for which the ratio $\psi^{(sg)}_{n,r,s}/\psi^{(g)}_{n,r,s}$ between these two quantities can be as large as $\log(p)- \log(\lo)$.
 This gap corresponds to the regime where the test based on the Berk-Jones statistic defined in Equation~\eqref{eq:def_berk_jones}, used in the Gaussian case, outperforms the test based on the partial CUSUM norm statistic defined in Equation~\eqref{eq:partialCUSUMnorm}.